nightscout/user_guide/nightscout/nightscout_plugins.md

 IMPORTANT: Before you can use Funnel Cake features, you must update your fork and ensure that your website updates to the current version.
 To update your site code to Funnel Cake, please follow the steps outlined here.

-Using “Enable” to Activate Funnel Cake Features/Plugins

-Funnel Cake introduces a number of exciting new site features and plugins.
-Many of these features have to be turned on (enabled) in your site settings before they can be used and before they will be displayed on your Nightscout site.
-To use features like Care Portal, Insulin-on-Board (IOB), Carbs-on-Board (COB), Cannula Age (CAGE), Raw Data, and the Share2Nightscout Bridge, you must first “ENABLE” them in your site settings (Azure or Heroku).

 If you have previously set an “ENABLE” value (if you use Care Portal or raw data, for example), you will modify the existing value for ENABLE to add any additional features you wish to use.
 If you do not have an ENABLE variable set, add ENABLE in the next blank left-hand box (under Configure/App Settings in Azure or in Settings/Config Variables in Heroku) and place selected features from the list below in the value box to its right.
 You can use chose to enable as many or as few of the plugins as you wish.
 After you are done, be sure to click “save” to save the settings.
 Note: you can only have a single ENABLE variable set.
 All desired features go in the same box as a space delimited list (see examples below).